UNCSRP/Data-Analysis-Training-Modules/02-Chapter2.md

 #### Visualize k-means clusters
-Let's add the cluster assignments to the physicochemical data and create a new dataframe, which can then be used in a heat map visualization to see how these physicochemical data distributions clustered according to k-means
+Let's add the cluster assignments to the physicochemical data and create a new dataframe, which can then be used in a heat map visualization to see how these physicochemical data distributions clustered according to k-means.

 These cluster assignments can be pulled from the 'cluster' list output, selecting the 'cluster' list, where chemicals are designated to each cluster with either a 1 or 2.
 You can view these using: